tengshaofeng/ResidualAttentionNetwork-pytorch/README.md

 I have tested on ResidualAttentionModel_92_32input_update on cifar10 test set, the result is as following:
 #
-Accuracy of the model on the test images: 0.954
+Accuracy of the model on the test images: 0.954 which is better than the result in paper of 0.9501.

-#
-Accuracy of plane : 96 %
-Accuracy of   car : 97 %
-Accuracy of  bird : 93 %
-Accuracy of   cat : 90 %
-Accuracy of  deer : 95 %
-Accuracy of   dog : 92 %
-Accuracy of  frog : 97 %
-Accuracy of horse : 96 %
-Accuracy of  ship : 97 %
-Accuracy of truck : 97 %
-current best acc, 0.954
-which is better than the result in paper of 0.9501. the paper only give the archietcture details of attention_92 for imagenet with 224 input but not for cifar10.
+the paper only give the archietcture details of attention_92 for imagenet with 224 input but not for cifar10.
 So I build the net following my understanding.
 I have not struggled for optimizing the code, so maybe you can do better based my code.

 # model file： accuracy of 0.954